 Theme 4: Attitudes towards influencer marketing are most affected by YouTuber’s familiarity

 Persuasion knowledge of influencer marketing was often expressed as a lack of trust in the YouTuber’s opinion of the promoted product, H (boy, aged 11): “it’s saying that he’s (YouTuber) not doing it because he wants to do it, but he’s doing it because he’s paid to”.
 Some even assumed that the entire video was scripted and that the YouTuber had no creative input.
 Children disliked the positive bias that was displayed towards Nutella; H (boy, aged 11): “They (YouTuber) made it look like it was amazing, like it was the best thing they’ve ever had.
 Like everyone likes it, no one hates it”.
 Many had the attitude that had the YouTuber not been paid to promote Nutella, he may have been more honest about possible negative effects of consuming the product too often J (girl, aged 11):”they (YouTuber) might warn you to not constantly eat Nutella because if you become addicted to it, you might develop an allergy”.
-Clues from the YouTuber’s video, such as the YouTuber’s healthy weight status, were often used to support children’s skepticism that they truly like and consume the product regularly.
+Clues from the YouTuber’s video, such as the YouTuber’s healthy weight status, were often used to support children’s scepticism that they truly like and consume the product regularly.

 The YouTuber’s presentation of Nutella, and foods in advertising in general, were judged to be not representative of real life: